hieuk09/ruby_good_practices/do_not_abuse_present_and_blank.md

 - Performance: `blank?` and `present?` have worse performance compared to other similar checks.
-- Maintainability: `blank?` and `present?` are too generic, which hide the developers assumption about type of an variable.
+- Maintainability: `blank?` and `present?` are too generic, which hide the developers assumption about type of a variable.
 Using other checks let the reader know what to expect from the value.